cu-swe4s-fall-2019/time-series-basics-anle6372/README.md

                 - res: integer value that will determine the rounding interval of times to create _roundtime
             + Outputs:
                 - iterable zip object of data containing roundtime and corresponding values (roundtime, roundvalue)

+        3. printArray(data_list, annotation_list, base_name, key_file):
+            + Description: returns a csv file with the first 2 columns correspoing to the times and values of the key_file the remaining columns correspond to the mapped data from the other files
+            + Inputs:
+                - data_list: type list of zip objects of data (time, value) pairs
+                - annotation_list: ​type list of strings with column labels for the data value
+                - base_name: type string, file name you want to print as
+                - key_file: element from annotation_list you want to align the data on
+            + Outputs:
+                - iterable zip object of data containing roundtime and corr

 ### Usage